 Does PCOS (or high testosterone levels) increase the risk of having a child with Autism?

-I’ve been asked this a lot lately due to some new research that has just been released in the last few months, so I wanted to answer all your questions.
+I’ve been asked this a lot lately due to some research that has been released, so I wanted to answer all your questions.

 What’s the link between PCOS and having a child with Autism?